Ricninja89/digitalezen-antispam-shield-for-cf7/readme.txt

 1. Upload the plugin folder to `/wp-content/plugins/`
 2. Activate the plugin via “Plugins > Installed”
-3. Go to **Settings > CF7 AntiSpam Shield** to view data and copy optional shortcodes
+3. Go to **Settings > DigitaleZen AntiSpam Shield for CF7** to view data and copy optional shortcodes

 == Frequently Asked Questions ==